 CERTIFIED FINANCIAL PLANNER® Professional (CFP®)

-The CFP® designation reflects training across the core areas of financial planning, including retirement planning, tax considerations, estate planning, insurance analysis, investment management, and ethics.
+The CFP® credential signifies education and examination across key planning disciplines such as retirement, taxation, estate planning, insurance, investments, and professional ethics.
 To serve clients in Henderson, NV, CFP® professionals must meet strict education and experience requirements, pass a comprehensive exam, and maintain ongoing ethical and continuing education standards. -

 Accredited Investment Fiduciary® (AIF®)